 The team of professionals at Michigan Potash & Salt Company has 280 years of combined experience in the industry.

-FOUNDER AND CORPORATE EXECUTIVE OFFICER (P.G., P.E)
+FOUNDER AND CHIEF EXECUTIVE OFFICER (P.G., P.E)

 Mr. Pagano is a potash geologist and certified professional engineer with extensive experience in investment decision analysis as it concerns natural resource exploration and development.
-He has comprehensive knowledge of potash exploration and solution mining production methods.
+He has comprehensive knowledge of potash exploration and solution extraction production methods.
 Prior to founding Michigan Potash & Salt Company, LLC, Mr. Pagano was the co‐founder of Dakota Salts, LLC, a potash exploration endeavor based in North Dakota; whereby, Pagano established the State’s first public potash lease, auction, core test, tax basis, and legislative requirements for potash exploration and production.

 Mr. Pagano’s relevant experience includes over 17 years of natural resource development with positions of significant responsibility at Texaco, Chevron, Kerr‐ McGee, and Anadarko Petroleum.
 He has been responsible for natural resource development in Michigan, Alaska, Texas, New Mexico, Utah, Colorado, Wyoming, North Dakota, South Dakota, and Oklahoma.
-He is well published in his art.

 CHIEF OPERATING OFFICER